 And there was a new, more in-depth one released during Comic-Con@Home, which you can watch at the top of the post

 It will have some significant differences from the other shows

-Unlike the other two series in the franchise, which do 16-episode seasons, Season 1 of World Beyond will be 10 episodes long.
+Unlike the other two series in the franchise, which do 16-episode seasons, World Beyond will be a total of 20 episodes long, two seasons of 10 episodes each.
 The show is shot in Virginia, which is not a place the other two have filmed.
 The Walking Dead is set in Virginia, as of Season 10, but films in Georgia.
 Fear the Walking Dead has filmed in numerous locations and is currently set and filmed in Texas.
 World Beyond set all over the country, as the kids' quest starts in Nebraska and continues east.

 A bunch of young people are in the cast

 Alexa Mansour, Nicolas Cantu, and Hal Cumpston have been cast in major roles.
 Mansour, who has appeared on Madam Secretary, SEAL Team, and The Resident, will play Hope, one of the two protagonists, "a good-natured rule-breaker who lives for today.
 She is likable and funny on the outside but sad on the inside."
 Cantu and Cumpston will play Elton and Silas, a science-minded teen and a quiet loner, respectively.

 At San Diego Comic-Con, Gimple announced some other cast members: The Americans' Annet Mahendru will play a character named Huck, and The Red Line's Aliyah Royale will play Iris, the other protagonist, a heroic young woman who will do anything to protect the people she loves.